vanderbilt-redcap/port_project_to_remote_redcap/README.md

 - `port_file_repository`: All contents of the source project's file repository, as well as directory structure will be ported.
   - The module will create a reserved folder for itself in the target project titled "PPtRR_reserved_folder".
   - Running this repeatedly will result in duplicating files and directories.
 - `store_logs`: Create files containing database rows relevant to the source project.
 These files will timestamped and stored in the target project's reserved file repository as `{YYYY-MM-DD_HH.MM.SS}_{table_name}_{memory_batch}.{file_size_batch}.csv.`[^file_batching_naming].
-All logs named after the associated table and are filtered with `WHERE project_id = <source project id>`.
+All logs are named after the associated tables and are filtered with `WHERE project_id = <source project id>`.
 In some cases, these data are aggregated from multiples tables, often to disambiguate columns whose elements are likely meaningless on a different server (e.g. `event_id`).
-If a file contains data from multiple tables, columns from those tables will prefix the column name.
+If a file contains data from multiple tables, columns will be prefixed with the source table's name.
   - `redcap_projects.csv`
   - `redcap_log_event.csv`
   - `redcap_data_quality.csv`: A combination of `redcap_data_quality_status` and `redcap_data_quality_resolution`, `INNER JOIN`'d on `status_id`